keenan/Cordova-Phonegap-Record-Permission/README.md

 ## Using the Plugin ##

-The plugin creates a function window.recordPermission(params) method.
-It takes one object with the following two properties.
+The plugin creates window.recordPermission(params).
+It takes one object with the following two functions as properties.
  * success: (required) This function will be called with one param - a boolean with the current microphone permission state.
  * error: (required) This function is called if there is an error.
 I don't know of any conditions that would call this. iOS < 7 should be handled gracefully